connorpalermo/webrtc-video-chat/README.md

 cd src/main/resources/static
 open index.html
 ```
+Copy the address of the index.html file in your browser and paste it into another tab or another browser to simulate the remote peer.

-***Note:*** This project runs on localhost.
+***Note:*** The backend for this project runs on localhost.
 The default port is 8080, but you can change the port by changing the port number in the `server.port` field in `src/main/resources/application.properties` file.

 ## Java/Spring Backend:
 The Java/Spring Boot backend creates a signaling server by utilizing spring boots websocket starter framework.
 We register a socket handler at path */socket* that uses a